 Paul is a prolific video podcaster that releases a steady stream of videos.
 He currently has more than 240 video podcasts uploaded to his channel!

 If you are new to atelier training, you might get hung up a bit by some of the vocabulary he uses in his video podcasts.
 However, if you stick with it through a few episodes you will adapt to his way of speaking about technical art concepts.

 Paul is an invaluable resource for learning about atelier concepts – and particularly learning about composition and color.
 I am so grateful he started making these art teacher podcasts to share his knowledge with the rest of us.

 As art teachers, we know that we can’t just teach art – we also need to teach our most eager students how to make a career out of art.
 This podcast is perfect for helping students learn how to market themselves, their art, and their field.

 And if you are like most art teachers I know, it will also help you with your art side hustle.

 This podcast covers everything you need to know to sell art in the contemporary marketplace.
 It will guide you away from easily-avoided mistakes, and towards art marketing strategies that work best.
 It also covers the ever-changing philosophy and history of selling art.

 If you are ready to treat your art like a business or help your students succeed as independent artists, this is the podcast for you.

-What podcast do you think should be added to this list?
+What art teacher podcasts do you think should be added to this list?
 Let me know in the comments below.